Machpela: The Cave of the Patriarchs in Hebron, Palestine

 Great Way, Great Road, Greater Path, or Greater Vehicle.
 It stresses the

-importance of helping all beings to achieve enlightenment.
+importance of helping others to achieve enlightenment.
 It is found in

 Bhutan, China, Japan, Nepal, Tibet, and East Asia.